For queries or to request access to the research and teaching facilities, please contact Faye Rosin, director of research facilitation.

-All academic and research activities at the Arnold Arboretum are governed by the FAS publication Principles and Policies that Govern Your Research, Instruction, and Other Professional Activities, generally referred to as The Grey Book.
+All academic and research activities at the Arnold Arboretum are governed by the Harvard’s policies on research and compliance.
 Academic and research compliance issues are investigated by the Harvard Office of the Vice Provost of Research.

 The Arnold Arboretum follows laboratory safety guidelines as determined by Harvard University’s Environmental Health and Safety office.
 All users of the Arboretum’s research facilities are expected to be familiar with these safety guidelines and share responsibility with the University for establishing and maintaining a safe environment.
 Individuals must complete and be current on their annual renewal for EH&S laboratory safety training and any additional trainings pertinent to their research before working in the Weld Hill Research Building.
 The Emergency Response Guide, Safety Data Sheets (SDS), and the Chemical Hygiene Plan are available online and in binders in each laboratory.
 Follow proper guidelines for biosafety and chemical safety including the disposal of hazardous materials and use the hazardous waste labeling tool.
 If you are unsure of these guidelines, please ask a staff member for help.
 Food and drink is not allowed in the laboratories or greenhouses.
 Closed-toe shoes must be worn.